 1)

 Franks JR, Stephenson MR, Merry CJ.
 Preventing occupational hearing loss.
 A practical guide.
 DHSS (HIOSH) pub.
 No. 96-110.
-Available at: http://www.cdc.gov/niosh/96-110.html Accessed November 7, 2004.
+Available at: https://www.cdc.gov/niosh/docs/96-110/ Accessed Mar.
+7, 2015.

 2) National Institute of Deafness and Other Communicative Disorders: Noise Induced Hearing Loss.
-Available at: http://www.nidcd.nih.gov/health/hearing/noise.asp Accessed November 7, 2004.
+Available at: https://www.nidcd.nih.gov/health/hearing/Pages/noise.aspx Accessed Mar.
+7, 2015.

 The symptoms of noise induced hearing loss are subtle in the early stages.
 Hearing loss tends to occur first for high-pitched sounds only.
 Consequently, the volume of sound heard may be unchanged but the quality of it lessens.
 Speech may be heard but not completely understood.
 The presence of background noise can make speech hard to understand.
 Noise induced hearing loss has been reported to be accompanied by a ringing in the ears (tinnitus) in 23% of subjects (Phoon, 1993).
 Tinnitus can often be more annoying than the hearing loss itself.
 Treatment of tinnitus is often unsatisfactory.
 There has been an association between acoustic trauma (noise induced hearing loss) and Meniere's disease which has been reported in the a few research articles and text books.
 However, more recent literature has shown that acoustic trauma is not a causative factor -- Read More.